 A MEMS (microelectromechanical system) is a miniature machine that has both mechanical and electronic components.
 The physical dimension of a MEMS can range from several millimeters to less than one micrometer, a dimension many times smaller than the width of a human hair.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-- Sensor-driven heating and cooling systems that dramatically improve energy savings
+- Sensor-driven heating and cooling systems for building management systems.

-Much support for MEMS has come from Defense Advanced Research Projects Agency Research and Development Electronics Technology Office.
+Much of the original support for MEMS came from the Defense Advanced Research Projects Agency Research and Development Electronics Technology Office.